wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 You can verify that the robot program is generating SmartDashboard values by using the OutlineViewer program.
 This is a Java program, ``OutlineViewer.jar``, that is located in ``~/wpilib/YYYY/tools`` (where YYYY is the year and ~ is ``C:\Users\Public`` on Windows).

 OutlineViewer is downloaded as part of the WPILib Offline Installer.
 For more information, see the :ref:`Windows/macOS/Linux installation guides <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>`.
-In Visual Studio Code, press :kbd:`Ctrl+Shift+P` and type WPILib or click the WPILib logo in the top right to launch the WPILib Command Palette and select **Start Tool**, then select **OutlineViewer**.
+In Visual Studio Code, press :kbd:`Ctrl+Shift+P` and type "WPILib" or click the WPILib logo in the top right to launch the WPILib Command Palette.
+Select :guilabel:`Start Tool`, and then select :guilabel:`OutlineViewer`.

 In the "Server Location" box, enter your team number with no leading zeroes.
 Then, click ``Start``.